JustonDavies/go_serverless_api/README.md

 Development
 ===========

-This project is developed using Docker, Terraform and Serverless.js
+This project is developed using Docker ( and by extension Terraform and Serverless.js )

-The project assumes you have these services installed and that you have basic understanding of how to run these tools locally.
+The project assumes you have a basic understanding of how to run these tools but provides a small set of scripts to help setup runtime environments and version states securely.

 ### Project Structure
 The project is follows the established paradigms in [golang standards project-layout](https://github.com/golang-standards/project-layout) project and is broken down into the following directory structure:

 ```
+├── .state/
+│   ├── .serverless
+│   ├── terraform.tfstate.d
+│   ├── backup
+│   │   ├── ...
+├── build/
+│   ├── ...
 ├── cmd/
 │   ├── shared
 │   ├── endpoint